-Paris, Egypt, Sinai, Turkey, all of these have hit the headlines lately as increasingly violent and cowardly attacks have targeted innocent civilians and popular tourist destinations.
+Paris, Egypt, Sinai, Turkey, London, Manchester, all of these have hit the headlines lately as increasingly violent and cowardly attacks have targeted innocent civilians and popular tourist destinations.
 As a result the justifiable horror and outrage is generally followed my mass panic and hysteria.

 After any terrorist attack like this airports introduce yet more draconian security measures, the travel warnings go into meltdown and travellers and holidaymakers cancel their travel plans and allow the mass media and overblown government safety advice to lead them onto a path of paranoia.

-That means the terrorists are getting exactly what they want.
+The terrorists are getting exactly what they want.

 My thoughts, along with the thoughts of every sane and decent human being go out to the victims of these tragedies.
 Of course they do.
 No one will deny that the attack in Paris, or the atrocities in Egypt, Turkey and so many other places in the past weren’t horrific.
 They were, and should be denounced as such.
 But what they were as well were single isolated incidents.
 One attack in a city of millions.
 One plane in a sky filled with them.